Turtle Island Merchandise & Memorabilia

 Boone, NC 28607

-They're also a wonderful addition to the home of anyone who has spent time at Turtle Island, to commemorate your visit and learn even more about the history of Turtle Island, hopefully sharing your experience with your friends and family as well.
+These are also a wonderful addition to the home library of anyone who has spent time at Turtle Island, to commemorate your visit and learn even more about the history of Turtle Island, hopefully sharing your experience with your friends and family as well.

-*Each DVD is $20 post paid (orders outside the continental US, please add $10.00 for shipping/handling)
+*Suggested Donation for each DVD is $20 post paid (orders outside the continental US, please add $15.00 for shipping/handling)

 send us an email to specify which videos you wish to receive and to which address we should send it.